-The Commission is currently made up of six Commissioners, including a Chair.
+The Commission is made up of six Commissioners, including a Chair, with the exception of the period 1 January 2024 until 31 March 2024, when only five were appointed.
 The Commissioners are appointed by the Secretary of State for Northern Ireland.
 A secretariat supports the Commission in the delivery of its statutory responsibilities as set out in the Act.